This product is freeze dried. All water molecules have been removed.

 Expression of Ret in rat DRGImmunohistochemical staining of rat dorsal root ganglia (DRG) frozen sections using Anti-Ret (extracellular) Antibody (#ANT-025), (1:50).
 Ret staining (red) is detected in DRG neurons.
 Hoechst 33342 (blue) is used to stain cell nuclei.

-Indirect flow cytometry analysis of live intact human THP-1 monocytic leukemia cell line:___ Unstained cells + goat-anti-rabbit-AlexaFluor-647 secondary antibody.
+Cell surface detection of Ret in live intact human THP-1 monocytic leukemia cell line:___ Unstained cells + goat-anti-rabbit-AlexaFluor-647 secondary antibody.

 ___ Cells + Anti-Ret (extracellular) Antibody (#ANT-025), (1:20) + goat-anti-rabbit-AlexaFluor-647 secondary antibody.The control antigen is not suitable for this application.